hans/hans.github.com/_posts/2012-07-03-hillis-beta-reduction-in-clojure.md

 {% endhighlight %}

 [^1]: For simplicity's sake, I deliberately ripped out Hillis' concept of beta reduction from its containing system of parallel processing with xectors.
 References to this particular domain have been shamelessly replaced with Clojure-specific terms.
+[^2]: You may notice that this alternate fold returns `{1 8}` rather than a simple `8`.
+This is due to my somewhat-haphazard readaptation of Hillis' concept for Clojure: the `{1 8}` that is returned is technically correct within Hillis' system of xectors, but is not convenient for those of us living in a von Neumann world.
+I experimented in using a xector monad as a sort of shim to better integrate beta-reduction into Clojure, but did not develop it far enough to make it merit more than a mention in a footnote.

 <img src="http://www.assoc-amazon.com/e/ir?t=blog0cbb-20&l=as2&o=1&a=0262580977" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />